dichotomies/git-downloader/README.md

 Find location of git binary with `which git`.

-The Result should look like `/usr/local/bin/git`.
+The result should look like `/usr/local/bin/git`.

 Place `git-download` into the folder where git is located.